areYouLazy/minemeld-agent/README.md

 ## Work in Progress

-- Anchor is supported only for IPv4 lists
+- IPv6 Address check is not implemented yet